MohamedMahfouzzzzz/lion-player/README.md

 </script>
 ```

-## License

-LionPlayer is released under the MIT License.
-See [LICENSE](LICENSE) for more information.

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Support

-For support, please open an issue on the [GitHub repository](https://github.com/yourusername/lion-player/issues).
+For support, please open an issue on the [GitHub repository](https://github.com/MohamedMahfouzzzzz/lion-player/issues).